aajanki/ts2workflows/language_reference.md

 }
 ```

+If an exception gets thrown inside a try block, the stack trace in Workflows logs will misleadingly show the exception originating from inside the finally block.
+This happens because the implementation of the finally block catches the original exception and later throws an identical exception.
+The original source location of the exception is lost.

 ⚠️ At the moment, break and continue are not supported in a try or a catch block if there is a related finally block.

 ## Retrying on errors